Explore the incredible wilderness of Western Australia and the Northern Territory

 On some days of the trip, you will spend several hours driving, often through very sparse areas of desert.
 Some drives along off-road tracks can be bumpy as you really get 'amongst it'.
 Get to know your fellow travellers and sit back to enjoy landscapes that you would miss in any other form of travel.

 Temperatures in Western Australia are extreme.
 During the day the weather can be hot (and the Australian sun is strong) so please bring appropriate clothing, use sun protection and drink plenty of water.
 In the evenings temperatures really drop, so ensure you have base layers and warm clothing.

 We don't recommend this trip for older passengers who are perhaps less fit or agile.

 There are currently no scheduled departures on our Kimberley Trail Broome to Darwin (Basix) trip.
 If you are interested in other trips in the region visit one of the links below.

-1. This trip starts in Broome at approximately 7:00am and finishes around 6pm on day 14.
-Onward travel must be booked the following day.
+1. This trip starts in Broome with an arrival day and finishes in Darwin after breakfast.
+Onward travel can be booked any time.

 2. This trip requires a sleeping bag

-3. This trip is available in Basix and Original, see code PKTBD-O for Original
+3. This trip is available in Original, please see code PKTBD-O

-4. Trip also runs in reverse, see code PKTDB-O or PKTDB-B
+4. Trip runs in reverse from Darwin to Broome.
+Please see code PKTDB-B